 - Identify common hazards and discuss best methods for them to be dealt with,

 - Consult with ACC, Department of Labour and other Health and Safety stake holders,

 - Promulgate widely the results to the NAW membership,

 - Establish a system for member participation in ongoing updates,

 - Establish an accident register to assist to locate hazards, and

-- Establish a network of Health and Safety Officers within Clubs who will be responsible for the safety and well-being of club members during club activities.
+- Encourage the establishment of Health and Safety Officers within Clubs who will be responsible for the safety and well-being of club members during club activities.

 There are many woodworkers within New Zealand who engage in the practice of woodworking as a hobby.
 This is mostly done in isolation, away from those who could render assistance in an emergency.
 A greater proportion of NAW members have no formal training and often come from professional backgrounds and have not been exposed to the safety training of the trades.
 This document is to provide guidelines and minimum standards that should be observed when working alone with moving machinery.

 SAFE SYSTEMS OF WORK

 Safe systems of work are those that, when observed, keep the woodworker safe from harm.
 To enable the safe systems to be effective it is important that the user has eliminated, isolated or minimized all the hazards associated with the job and the surroundings.
 Along with this it is important that the user is familiar with and uses personal protective equipment (PPE) that will minimise the likely effects of a hazard to the user.